nlpsuperstar/nlp_team_project/README.md

 #### 1. Goals

-Our goal was to build a model that can predict what programming language a repository is, given the text of the README file.
+Our goal was to build a model that can predict which programming language a repository is in, given the text of the README file.
 Our data was acquired by scraping the starred repos on GitHub.
 We brought in 506 observations and based on the distribution of the languages, we decided to see if we can predict if the main language of the repositories was JavaScript or not.

 #### 2. Initial Thoughts & Hypothesis